-Description of Work: On Jefferson City Subdivision, MP 113.3 near Bonnots Mill, Osage County, Missouri, install No. 20 Universal PO crossover at 15' track centers to complement addition of the new Osage River bridge double track project.
+Description of Work: On Jefferson City Subdivision, MP 81.8 near Hermann, (Gasconade County) Missouri, install No. 20 universal PO crossover at 15' track centers (due to rock cuts) to eliminate an existing 18.2-mile gap between current crossovers.

-MoDOT will perform all tasks required for the project through a coordinated process with the railroad owner UP (Union Pacific Railroad), the operator (Amtrak) and the FRA.
-Natalie Roark is the MoDOT High-Speed Rail Project Manager responsible for facilitating the coordination of all activities between UP, MoDOT and the FRA for implementation of the high-speed rail projects through completion of construction.
+MoDOT will perform all tasks required for the project through a coordinated process with the railroad owner (Union Pacific Railroad), the operator (Amtrak) and the FRA.
+Natalie Roark is the MoDOT High-Speed Rail Project Manager responsible for facilitating the coordination of all activities between Terminal Railroad, MoDOT and the FRA for implementation of the high-speed rail projects through completion of construction.
 This also includes facilitating the completion of all stakeholder agreements and the final FRA grant agreement.
-Huy Pham is the Union Pacific contact responsible for facilitating the completion of the construction and grant agreements, and all activities between Union Pacific Railroad, MoDOT and the FRA through completion of the project.
+Huy Pham is the Union Pacific contact responsible for facilitating the completion of the construction and grant agreements and all activities between Union Pacific Railroad, MoDOT and the FRA through completion of the project.
 The Amtrak point of contact is Michael Franke, Assistant Vice President of State and Commuter Partnerships.